|Best with bass||UE Wonderboom 3||Check Price||

 It’s a showerhead!
 It’s a Bluetooth speaker!
 It’s both!
 When it comes to a pure Bluetooth shower speaker, this set combines the best features to create an exciting, installable collection of bathroom essentials: steady water pressure and access to your favorite music.
 The Moxie showerhead comes in polished chrome (alternately available in brushed nickel or matte black) and releases 1.75 gallons of water per minute with circular spray coverage.
 The IPX7-rated speaker itself attaches magnetically, so you won’t experience any hassle when it comes to charging.
 Unlike other portable Bluetooth speakers, this unit is specifically tuned by Harman Kardon to fit the acoustics in your bathroom, which means you won’t have to crank up the volume once the water starts flowing (there’s also a “normal” sound profile if you want to use it around the house or the pool).
 Though the speaker does not have any analog controls, you can still play, pause, skip, and more using voice control.
 And the 9 hours of battery life can handle however long you need to exfoliate and decompress.

-Why it made the cut: The UE Wonderboom 2 is favored among reviewers for good reason; from great sound to ultimate portability, this tiny speaker packs a powerful punch in any setting, including your shower.
+Why it made the cut: The UE Wonderboom is favored among reviewers for good reason: This portable powerhouse packs a punch in any place, including your shower.

 - IP Rating: IP67